sendios/ios-sdk/README.md

 Sendios.shared.pushToken(.apns(token))
 ```

+Note: Firebase saves some tokens in keychain.
+If app is removed and reinstalled again.
+The flow might login app immediately after re-installation.
+Make sure that you have passed Firebase token to sendios,
+otherwise no pushes are going to be delivered.

 ## Rich Push
 The Sendios allows your iOS application to receive rich notifications with images, and badges.<br>
 It's also sends **delivered** event to analytics by didReceiveNotificationExtensionRequest.<br>